nandabritto/MSP-4/README.md

 - Resources
 - User Registration/Login/Logout
 - Certification Providers
-- Message Board

 At the begining of each sprint, there will be a planning session to determine the sprint goal, and the planned tickets to be included in the sprint.

 Twice a sprint there will be a short refinement session to which current tickets are refined and additional Epics/User stories are added/refined to the backlog.

-At the end of each sprint there will be a review session to show what has been developed during the sprint.
+At the end of each sprint there will be a review session to demo what has been developed during the sprint.

 Development progress is visible in the JIRA board and history of the tickets.

 All defects will also be maintained within JIRA.
 Highlevel details will be contained within the Testing.md file.

-Development of the MVP (Resources HTML and Practise Exams sections) will be conducted on the Master branch.
-Once the MVP is viable all further development will be conducted on separate branches before being merged to the Master.
+Development of the MVP (Resources HTML and Practise Exams sections) will be conducted on the local dev environment.
+Once a stable MVP is available, initial deployment to heroku will occur.
+From there development will continue alongside User Testing.

 # Final/Existing Feature Outcomes